seisbench/seisbench/README.md

 ```
 pip install seisbench
 ```
+This is the preferred method of installation for Mac and Linux devices.
 Alternatively, you can install the latest version from source.
 For this approach, clone the repository, switch to the repository root and run:
 ```
 pip install .
 ```
+which will install SeisBench in your current python environment.
+This is the preffered method for installation for Windows devices.

 ## Contributing
 There are many ways to contribute to SeisBench and we are always looking forward to your contributions.